schwiftyg/quiz1/README.md

 ![Screenshot from 2021-10-16 07-36-28](https://user-images.githubusercontent.com/21187699/137592156-ab59d5db-8ed4-4106-a2ff-e911559ade41.png)

- and also have link for tag#, when click, it will filter the clunks.
+ I also have the link for the tag# that when clicked,  will filter the clucks.

  ![Screenshot from 2021-10-16 07-37-07](https://user-images.githubusercontent.com/21187699/137592184-6ffa1ddf-51d0-4ba7-88fb-eacf7118d4f6.png)